charmplusplus/charm/doc/converse/manual.rst

 It is occasionally useful to allocate memory at a globally unique virtual address.
-This is trivial on a shared memory machine (where every address is globally unique); but more difficult on a distributed memory machine (where each node has its own separate data at address 0x80000000).
+This is trivial on a shared memory machine (where every address is globally unique) but more difficult on a distributed memory machine.
 Isomalloc provides a uniform interface for allocating globally unique virtual addresses.

 Isomalloc can thus be thought of as a software distributed shared memory implementation; except data movement between processors is explicit (by